sbaack/github-scraper/README.md

 ushahidi
 ```

+3. Start the scraper with `python github_scaper.py` and choose an option.
+You can perform several scrapes in one run by entering several numbers separated by commas (, ).
 The results will be stored in the `data` subfolder.